Role-Confusion Jailbreak: User Talks Its Way to System Authority

 }

-Audit your system prompt for the following structures and remove them:
+Audit the system prompt for these structures and delete them:

-// Find these patterns in your system prompt and eliminate them:
+// Find and eliminate these from your system prompt:

 const EXCEPTION_CLAUSE_PATTERNS = [